 Other companies involved in DAC technology include Global Thermostat in the U.S., Carbon Engineering in Canada, and Skytree in the Netherlands.
 Skytree is a spinoff of the European Space Agency, originally set up to develop ways to filter CO2 breathed by astronauts in spacecraft.

-—Darrell Proctor is a POWER associate editor.
+—Darrell Proctor is a senior associate editor for POWER (@POWERmagazine).